monteirocamis/monteirocamis/README.md

 ## 🖖 About & history
 I started working on tech with web development at 2015 ( using *Wordpress* + CSS) .In 2017 learned *IoT* for fashion and Front end development during the bootcamp **Reprograma**.
-  I am studying Creative coding with HTML5 CSS3 and Javascript with Three.js   ❤️
+  I am studying Web 3D and XR.
+Creative coding with HTML5 CSS3 and Javascript with Three.js   ❤️
  <br>
 ## ⚡ Technologies & Skills
 <div align="center">